Wedvich/knockout.macros/README.md

 ========================================
 ***beta version***

-This plugin adds a bunch of macros for shorthand creation of common Knockout computed observables, inspired by the ones found in Ember.
+This plugin adds a bunch of macros for shorthand creation of common Knockout computed observables.

 Usage
 -------------

 The macros can be injected directly into the `ko.computed` object by calling `ko.computedMacros.inject()`.
 Otherwise, they'll be accessible through the `ko.computedMacros` object.

-Here's an example of creating a logical **and** computed, which is true when both of its inputs evaluate to true:
+Here's an example of creating a logical **and** computed, which is true when all of its inputs evaluate to true:

     var Model = function () {
         this.a = ko.observable( false );
         this.b = ko.observable( true );
+        this.c = ko.observable( false );

-        this.bothAreTrue = ko.computed( function () {
+        this.everythingIsTrue = ko.computed( function () {
-            return this.a() && this.b();
+            return this.a() && this.b() && this.c();
         }.bind( this ) );
     };